CardillSportsCom/StatTracker-Server/README.md

 - Contact our team for valid credentials
 - Take the API_KEY returned in the initial request and paste it into the text box in the top right of the page and submit it
 - Now you are authenticated and should be able to make authenticated requests on your local sandbox

+- To connect to the MongoDB download the mongo shell and connect to mongodb+srv://cardill-sports:<password>@cardill-sports-qg6aw.mongodb.net/test